atzel-ov/TelecommunicationSystems1/README.md

-# Telecommunication Systems 1 - TEL301
+# Telecommunication Systems I - TEL302

 Lab exercises for the course "Statistical Modeling and Pattern Recognition TEL 311"